saifalafeefi/c4_rust_jumeirah/README.md

 - Supports self-compilation (can compile its original C code)
 - Uses a virtual machine to execute the compiled code
 - Preserves the minimal design of C4 while using Rust idioms
+- Includes robust error handling and bounds checking for stack safety

 ## Building